 Happy Birthday to the man who invented Guinness and put Dublin's St. James' Gate Brewery on the map.
 Sláinte!

-On January 23, 1803, Ireland lost a man who history would come to tell created one of the country's most prolific exports and one of its most iconic symbols.
-Yes, 215 years ago, the man behind the perfect pint, Sir Arthur Guinness, died.
+On September 28, 1725, Ireland gained a man who history would come to tell created one of the country's most prolific exports and one of its most iconic symbols.
+Yes, 293 years ago, the man behind the perfect pint, Sir Arthur Guinness, was born.

 Born into the aristocratic Guinness family, Arthur’s exact place of birth is unknown but is believed to have been in County Kildare, either in his mother's home at Read homestead at Ardclough County Kildare or near Celbridge where his parents lived around the time of his birth.
 His exact year of birth is also unknown but the Guinness estate estimated it to be September 28, 1725.